 People with borderline disorder have marked difficulties with relationships, especially with the people who are closest to them, such as families, partners and friends.
 Episodes of anger outbursts, moodiness, and unreasonable, impulsive, and erratic behaviors, which often appear unprovoked, can result in considerable harm to these important relationships.
 Attempts to engage in a discussion to work out reasonable solutions to problems frequently turn into highly emotional battles.

 This usually results in responses from family, partners and friends that include anxiety and frustration, attempts to placate, and angry retorts when the limits of normal patience have been exceeded.
-Therefore, most loved ones of individuals with borderline disorder are quite relieved to learn that effective treatment is available for the disorder, and that there are ways they can help as well.
+Therefore, most loved ones of individuals with borderline disorder are quite relieved to learn that effective treatment is available for the disorder, and that there are specific ways that they can help.